-Clear communications is paramount in any relationship, whether personal or business.
-It’s eseential in operations, to ensure that things go smoothly.
+Clear communication is paramount in any relationship, whether personal or business.
+It’s essential in operations, to ensure that things go smoothly.
 This is particularly true in construction sites.
-For work to progress at the desired space, it is important that decisions are made fast without delays.
+For work to progress in the desired space, it is important that decisions are made fast and without delays.
 A clear communication flow will help ensure that decisions are made fast and relayed from the highest office to the mason in good time.
 Hierarchical communication may, at times, hamper construction, but if used well, it can help in creating a seamless flow in work.

 Continuous planning is key to making sure that construction stops when something comes up.
 Continuous planning allows you to be ahead of the construction process up to the end.
 Continuous planning allows you to troubleshoot imminent problems that might delay your project.
 This allows you to handle and create solutions in time, without delaying the project.